 Clayton is a very small town located in the state of Delaware.
 With a population of 3,392 people and two constituent neighborhoods, Clayton is the 19th largest community in Delaware.
 Clayton has seen a significant amount of newer housing growth in recent years.
 Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Clayton, where the median household income is $71,250.00.

 Unlike some towns, Clayton isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Clayton are a mix of both white- and blue-collar jobs.
 Overall, Clayton is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Clayton who work in office and administrative support (11.10%), sales jobs (9.48%), and management occupations (7.73%).
+There are especially a lot of people living in Clayton who work in office and administrative support (12.96%), healthcare (9.62%), and sales jobs (8.68%).

 The most common language spoken in Clayton is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Spanish and Korean.